marciofrayze/myshortcuts/git.md

 # Git

 Just some commands that I always forget.
-If you want to learn git, this this free/online book: https://git-scm.com/book
+If you want to learn git, check this free/online book: https://git-scm.com/book

 ## Stash all
 ```